meunomemauricio/meunomemauricio.github.io/_posts/2020-12-25-multiarch-docker-build-github-actions-en.md

 ## Automatic Builds using GitHub Actions ##

 The previous procedure is enough to solve the initial problem, but it's still manual and doesn't fit a continuously developed project.

 A good way to solve this is by automating it and including it as a Continous Integration (CI) routine.
-[GitHub Actions][gh-actions] is a very good solution for that, being very easy to configure and integrating seamlessly with GitHub repositories.
+[GitHub Actions][gh-actions] is a very good solution for that, being very easy to configure and integrating seamlessly with the repositories.

-GitHub Actions allows us to configure `Workflows`.
+GitHub Actions allows us to configure **Workflows**.
 These are defined through `.yml` files and represent a list of actions to be executed sequentially.

-In the root of the repository, execute:
+These files should be located in the `.github` directory, in the root of the repository:

 {% highlight terminal %}
 $ mkdir -p .github/workflows
 $ touch .github/workflows/docker.yml
 {% endhighlight %}

-We start by giving opening this file in a text editor and giving a name to the Workflow and the conditions in which it's supposed to be executed.

-{% highlight yaml %}
-name: Build Docker images

-on:
-  push:
-    branches: [ main ]
-  workflow_dispatch:
-{% endhighlight %}

-Two conditions two defined, `push` and `workflow_dispatch`.
-The first indicates that the workflow is going to be executed everytime there's a push to the `main` branch (new GitHub projects are created with `main`.
-If your repo is older, your default branch is probably `master`). `workflow_dispatch` allow us to execute this Workflow manually, throught he `Actions` tab in the project's main page.

-After that, we start defining the build procedure:

-{% highlight yaml %}
-jobs:
-  build:
-    runs-on: ubuntu-18.04
-    steps:
-      - name: Checkout Repository
-        uses: actions/checkout@v2
-{% endhighlight %}

-The `runs-on` instruction allow us to choose which type of machine we're executing our Workflow.
-I've opted for `ubuntu-18.04` since it's very mature and stable.
-It's followed by the `steps` section, where we define the steps to be executed.
-The first step is to checkout the repository in the virtual machine (using the [`action/checkout`][checkout-action] action, through the `uses` directive).

-To discover other available actions, please take a look at the [GitHub Marketplace][gh-marketplace].

-Next, we setup QEMU using the [docker/setup-qemu-action][setup-qemu] action:

-{% highlight yaml %}
-      - name: Setup QEMU
-        id: qemu
-        uses: docker/setup-qemu-action@v1.0.1
-        with:
-          platforms: linux/amd64,linux/arm/v6
-{% endhighlight %}

-Here we specify which platforms are we building for.
-For a list of available platforms, check the [action repository on GitHub][setup-qemu].

-So we have some feedback during the workflow execution, I've added an action using the [`run`][run-syntax] directive, which allows us to execute shell commands directly.
-I use `echo` to print the platforms that were setup in the previous step.

-{% highlight yaml %}
-- name: Available platforms
-run: echo ${{ steps.qemu.outputs.platforms }}
-{% endhighlight %}

-With QEMU configured, now it's time for `buildx`.
-Just like QEMU, Docker already has an [action for that][setup-buildx]:

-{% highlight yaml %}
-      - name: Set up Docker Buildx
-        id: buildx
-        uses: docker/setup-buildx-action@v1.0.4
-{% endhighlight %}

-Before we build the image, it's important to login to Docker Hub, so we can push images right after they're built.

-Since this file is commited to our repository, we can't simply add our credentials in cleartext, **even if the repository is private**.
-A much more secure alternative is to store credentials using [GitHub Secrets][gh-secrets] and referencing them through variables prefixed with `secret.`:

-{% highlight yaml %}
-      - name: Login to Docker Hub
-        uses: docker/login-action@v1.8.0
-        with:
-          username: {% raw %}${{ secrets.DOCKER_HUB_USERNAME }}{% endraw %}
-          password: {% raw %}${{ secrets.DOCKER_HUB_TOKEN }}{% endraw %}
-{% endhighlight %}

-Finally, we build the images through the [build-push-action][build-push-action] action:

-{% highlight yaml %}
-      - name: Build and push
-        id: docker_build
-        uses: docker/build-push-action@v2
-        with:
-          platforms: linux/amd64,linux/arm/v6
-          push: true
-          tags: <repo>/<project>:latest

-      - name: Image digest
-        run: echo {% raw %}${{ steps.docker_build.outputs.digest }}{% endraw %}
-{% endhighlight %}

-Here we specify a tag to be applied to the Docker image.
-For simplicity I'm only using `:latest`, which is always overriden with each new build.
-I haven't explored this much, but I imagine it should be fairly simple to use the same Git tag through variables.

-Here is the complete file:

-{% capture full_file %}
+This file is defined as:

 {% highlight yaml %}
 name: Build Docker images